 Learn more about this one-of-a kind experience in Hornitos

 The town’s name means “little ovens” in Spanish and was named for the above-ground rock and adobe graves of Mexican settlers found in the area.
-Each year on November 2nd, Hornitos plays host for Dia de Los Muertos, or Day of the Dead.
+Each year on November 2nd, Hornitos plays host for Dia de los Muertos or Day of the Dead.
 The candle-lighting and procession winds its way from the plaza to the cemetery.
 A modern mix combining Dia de Los Muertos, the Mexican day of prayer and celebration, with All Souls Day, the Catholic tradition including a blessing from a Bishop to culminate the religious part of the evening.

 Whether or not you believe in ghosts or spirits, the quiet town of Hornitos may challenge your notions or solidify them especially at the event.
 Be sure to set aside some extra time to take in the location where Domingo Ghirardelli an Italian confectioner began his famous company Ghirardelli chocolates which has been in business since 1852.